jigx-com/jigx-docs-examples/docs/Data Providers/Dynamic Files/Download a file.md

 ```
 :::

-## Download a file in Jigx management
+## Download a file in Jigx Management

 Files can be uploaded in Management by: